muriteams/ergmito/README.md

 devtools::install_github("muriteams/ergmito")
 ```

 This requires compilation.
-Windows users can download the lates compiled
+Windows users can download the latest
-version from appveyor
+compiled version from appveyor
 [here](https://ci.appveyor.com/project/gvegayon/ergmito/build/artifacts).
 The file to download is the one named `ergmito_[version number].zip`.
-Once donwloaded, you can install typing the
+Once downloaded, you can install typing the following:
-following:

 ``` r
 install.packages("[path to the zipfile]/ergmito_[version number].zip", repos = FALSE)